 New York State must keep marriage between consenting adults and end child marriage.
-In Virginia, a bill passed both chambers of the legislature in March of 2016 that ended child marriage for those under 18 years of age with exceptions for emancipated 16 and 17 year olds.
-Both houses in New Jersey have passed legislation limiting the age of marriage to those 18 and older.
-Others states, including California, Connecticut, Maryland, Massachusetts, Missouri, and Texas have introduced similar bills that would end child marriage.
+A similar bill passed both chambers of the Virginia legislature in March of 2016, and legislation is pending in Maryland and New Jersey.
 It is time to join their efforts and end child marriage in New York State.